-In order to \textit{calibrate er-CARS intensity} we need to account for difference in laser power used and for different CNTs concentration under the laser spot.
-The CARS signals are proportional to $P_{tot} =I_{p}^2I_{S}$, therefore the integrated intensity of the CARS was first divided by $P_{tot}$.
-In order to determine the concentration of the CNTs under the laser spot we utilize Raman spectroscopy.
-When the laser energy matches the transition energy, the G mode Raman intensity of one individual CNT is predicted to weakly depend on chirality and diameter, due to similarity in matrix elements.\cite{Jiang2007a} We account for different resonance energies between (n,m) by introducing an intensity factor $f_{Ram}$. $f_{Ram}$ depends on energy difference between $E_{22}$ and $E_{las}$.
-For the G mode this dependence is chirality specific, but is known from previous experiments for all the species accept for the (10,3) SWCNTs, where we approximate it to the (8,3) SWCNTs.\cite{Duque2011,Gordeev2017} The CNTs concentration $C$ is then $I_{Ram}f_{Ram}$.
-Finally, the Raman intensity scales with $\sim C$, but CARS intenisty is proportional to the $C^2$.
-In order to show resonant effects we than calibrate $I_{CARS}$ as $I_{CARS}^{measured}/P_{tot}/C^2$, accounting for laser powers and different concentrations.
-The error bars in Figure \ref{FIG:Theory} were computed using standard error propagation methods and is mainly due to uncertainty in the estimation of the $E_{22}$ transition energy influencing the resonant factor of Raman scattering.
+In order to \textit{calibrate er-CARS intensity}, we needed to account first for the difference in laser power used, and second for the different concentration of CNTs under the laser spot.
+The CARS signals are proportional to $P_{tot} =I_{p}^2I_{S}$.
+Therefore the integrated intensity of the CARS was first divided by $P_{tot}$.
+We utilize Raman spectroscopy to determine the concentration of the CNTs under the laser spot.
+When the laser energy matches the transition energy, the G mode Raman intensity of one individual CNT is predicted to weakly depend on chirality and diameter due to the similarity in matrix elements.\cite{Jiang2007a} We account for the different resonance energies between (n,m) by introducing an intensity factor $f_{Ram}$, which depends on the energy difference between $E_{22}$ and $E_{las}$.
+This dependence is chirality specific for the G mode however it is known from previous experiments for all the species except for the (10,3) SWCNTs, which we approximate to the (8,3) SWCNTs.\cite{Duque2011,Gordeev2017} The CNTs concentration $C$ is then $I_{Ram}f_{Ram}$.
+Finally, the Raman intensity scales with $\sim C$, but CARS intensity is proportional to the $C^2$.
+To show resonant effects, we then calibrate $I_{CARS}$ as $I_{CARS}^{measured}/P_{tot}/C^2$, accounting for laser powers and different concentrations.
+The error bars in Figure \ref{FIG:Theory} were computed using standard error propagation methods.
+These mainly originate from uncertainty in estimating the $E_{22}$ transition energy influencing the resonant factor of Raman scattering.

-For the CARS intensity image, we have redirected the $(E_{S})$ and $E_{p}$ pulses to a scanning laser microscope (LaVision Biotec).
+For the CARS intensity image, we have redirected the $E_{S}$ and $E_{p}$ pulses to a scanning laser microscope (LaVision Biotec).
 The scanning mirrors allow the beams to map the sample when focused by the 60× apochromatic air objective (numerical aperture of 0.95) in the scanning laser microscope.
 The backscattered CARS signal is then directed to the photomultiplier.
 A short pass filter eliminates laser contamination.
 The average scan contained $10^6$ pixels and was completed within 16s.